File a lawsuit in circuit court in South Carolina, and it will cost you $150. Add another $25 for each motion filed in your suit.

-If you’re filing a civil complaint in magistrate’s court, you’ll pay $25.
-Throw in another $10 for most other civil filings in that court.
+If you’re filing a suit in magistrate’s court, you’ll pay $25.
+Throw in another $10 for most other filings in that court.

-Get a traffic ticket, and you’ll pay a $25 surcharge on top of your fine.
+Get a traffic ticket, and you’ll pay a $25 surcharge top of your fine.

-If you’re paying court-ordered child support or alimony, you’ll owe an additional 5 percent assessment on whatever the payments are.
+If you’re paying child support or alimony, you’ll owe an additional 5 percent assessment on whatever the court-ordered support or alimony payments are.

 The S.C.
-Judicial Department uses part or all of the above fees, which are authorized under state law, to help keep the court system operating.
+Judicial Department uses part or all of the above fees to help keep the court system operating.

 But the department also has been able to build up millions in reserves over the years with those fees, The Nerve found in a review of state records.

-State comptroller general records reviewed by The Nerve show that the state court system ended fiscal year 2010-11 with a total balance of $13.4 million, most of which was generated in “other” funds through court fees.
+State comptroller general records reviewed by The Nerve show that the state court system ended fiscal year 2010-11 with a total balance of more than $13 million, most of which was generated in “other” funds through court fees.

-Another comptroller general report shows that the Judicial Department had about $9.6 million in “other” funds cash as of June 30.
+Another comptroller general report shows that the judicial department had a total of $9.2 million in “other” funds cash as of June 30.

 The Nerve recently asked Supreme Court Chief Justice Jean Toal, who heads the judicial department, if court fees should be lowered given a healthy growth rate in those revenues in recent years.

 In a written response on Nov.
-18, Thomas Timberlake, the department’s director of finance and personnel, said Toal was in a meeting in Washington, D.C., and was unavailable for comment at the time.
-But speaking on behalf of Toal, Timberlake said court fees account for more than 25 percent of the department’s operating funds, and that “these fees should not be reduced.”
+18, Thomas Timberlake, the department’s director of finance and personnel, said Toal was in a meeting in Washington, D.C., and was unavailable for comment.
+But speaking on behalf of Toal, Timberlake said though court fees account for more than 25 percent of the department’s operating funds, “these fees should not be reduced.”

 “The restoration of the SCJD budget last year was the first year in many that adequate (general) funds were received by SCJD to meet the constitutional requirements of the court,” Timberlake said.
 “However, there still are not enough funds necessary for the SCJD to add additional judges, which are badly needed.”

 There have been recent legislative proposals to change the way the court system is funded.
-In January, state Sen. Gerald Malloy, D-Darlington and an attorney, introduced two bills (S. 423, 425) that would require the General Assembly to annually fund the Judicial Department at 2 percent of the state’s general fund revenues in the previous fiscal year.
+In January, state Sen. Gerald Malloy, D-Darlington and an attorney, introduced two bills (S. 423, 425) that would require the General Assembly to annual fund the judicial department at 2 percent of the state’s general fund revenues in the previous fiscal year.

 The Nerve reported in February that the state court system would receive at least $70 million more annually under Malloy’s proposal.
 Neither bill, one of which was a joint resolution proposing a change in the state constitution, made it out of committee, though both measures can be considered again when lawmakers convene in January.